 Costochondritis refers to inflammation of the cartilage that attaches your ribs to your breastbone.
-This can happen for several reasons, such as:
+This condition doesn’t always have a clear cause.
+It can happen for several reasons, such as:

 - an infection

-It causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
-It gets worse when you cough, sneeze, or press on your ribs.
+Costochondritis causes a sharp, stabbing pain that’s usually felt on the left side of your rib cage.
+It may get worse when you cough, sneeze, or press on your ribs.

 - weight loss

-Your spleen also sits in the upper portion of the left side of your body, near your rib cage.
-It helps to remove old or damaged blood cells and produce white ones that fight infection.
+Your spleen also sits in the left side of your body, near your rib cage.
+This organ is an important part of your immune system.
+It produces white blood cells that fight infection, and it processes other parts of your blood.

 Several things can cause an enlarged spleen, including: